YisusCrazy23/jellyfin-nas-hdd-spinup/README.md

 sh ./uninstall.sh
 ```

-Removes the watcher, the cron guard, and the `rc.local` hook, and deletes `/etc/config/jellyfin-hdd-spinup/`.
+This stops the watcher, removes the cron guard/boot‑seeder, reloads `crond`, and deletes `/etc/config/jellyfin-hdd-spinup/`.
+It also cleans any legacy `rc.local` line that referenced this project (if present).

 ---